How to Handle First Dates Without Getting Ahead of Yourself

 It wasn’t about the person.
 It was about the potential.
 I wanted it to work so badly that I skipped the part where I actually got to know them.

-My friend once told me I was acting like Ted from How I Met Your Mother.
-And he wasn’t wrong.
+A friend once told me I was acting like Ted from How I Met Your Mother.
+He wasn’t wrong.

 “It’s so much easier to throw stones at other people’s houses than look at your own,” I said.
 “It’s also easier to see what someone else is doing wrong than realize you’re doing the same thing.”